Gustav Kirchhoff: Research

+In 1850, Kirchhoff's paper "Über das Gleichgewicht und die Bewegung einer elastischen Scheibe" resolved a specific technical flaw that had dogged plate theory since Germain's original work: the boundary condition problem.

 In 1857, Kirchhoff calculated that an electric signal in a resistanceless wire travels along the wire at the speed of light.

 In 1859, Kirchhoff proposed a law of thermal radiation, and gave a proof in 1861.

 Together, Kirchhoff and Bunsen improved on Joseph von Fraunhofer's 1814 spectroscope, which Kirchhoff used to pioneer the identification of the elements in the Sun, showing in 1859 that the Sun contains sodium.
 Kirchhoff and Bunsen discovered caesium and rubidium in 1861.

 Kirchhoff contributed greatly to the field of spectroscopy by formalizing three laws that describe the spectral composition of light emitted by incandescent objects, building substantially on the discoveries of David Alter and Anders Jonas Ångström.
 In 1862, he was awarded the Rumford Medal "for his researches on the fixed lines of the solar spectrum, and on the inversion of the bright lines in the spectra of artificial light".
 (Note: Kirchhoff's banker, on hearing that Kirchhoff had identified the elements present in the Sun, remarked "of what use is gold in the Sun if it cannot be brought to Earth?"
 Kirchhoff deposited his prize money (gold sovereigns) with the banker, saying "here is gold from the Sun.")

 Kirchhoff also contributed to optics, carefully solving the wave equation to provide a solid foundation for Huygens' principle (and correct it in the process).

+Kirchhoff's plate theory

+The biharmonic plate equation is 4th-order, so mathematically we need two boundary conditions per edge to get a well-posed problem.
+But naive derivations gave three conditions per edge — an over-determined, inconsistent system.
+This made Germain's, Poisson's, and others' earlier plate theories internally inconsistent or wrong at the boundary, even though the interior equation was basically right.
+Kirchhoff provided the first rigorous mathematical grounding for exactly the free-edge boundary conditions that real Chladni plates have.

+Kirchhoff showed, using the calculus of variations applied to the plate's strain energy, that the twisting moment along an edge is statically equivalent to a distribution of vertical shear forces (via Kelvin's earlier notion that a twisting couple can be replaced by an equivalent transverse force).
+It made the plate biharmonic eigenvalue problem well-posed — a solvable, unique 4th-order boundary value problem, matching the order of the governing PDE.
+It's essentially the origin of using energy/variational methods to derive both the governing equation and its boundary conditions together and consistently — a technique that became standard well beyond plate theory.
+This is why the standard theory of thin plates today is called Kirchhoff–Love plate theory (Love extended it to shells later, in 1888).